Blogs

 wave

-While this partial solar eclipse will be visible from several parts of the world, it's unfortunately not visible from India.
-Those lucky enough to witness it will be in parts of North America (northeastern US and eastern Canada), Europe, Greenland, and Iceland.
-The eclipse will begin at approximately 2:20:43 PM IST, reach its maximum at 4:17:27 PM IST, and end at 6:13:45 PM IST.
-However, these times are relative to the global event; actual visibility times depend on your location.
-For viewers in the US, the partial eclipse will begin around 4:50 AM EDT.
+While many will get to see this partial solar eclipse, sadly, it's a miss for India this time around.
+Lucky folks in parts of North America (northeastern US and eastern Canada), Europe, Greenland, and Iceland will get the best views.
+The global event is slated to begin around 2:20:43 PM IST, peak at 4:17:27 PM IST, and wrap up by 6:13:45 PM IST.
+But, these times are just estimates; your exact viewing time will depend on where you are.
+For those in the US, the partial eclipse will begin around 4:50 AM EDT.

-Never look directly at the Sun during a solar eclipse without proper eye protection.
-Doing so can cause serious and permanent eye damage.
-Certified solar eclipse glasses that meet the ISO 12312-2 international standard are essential.
-Regular sunglasses are not sufficient.
-Alternatively, consider using indirect viewing methods like a pinhole projector.
+Okay, this is super important: Never look directly at the sun during a solar eclipse without proper eye protection.
+Seriously, you could seriously hurt your eyes – permanently!
+You need certified solar eclipse glasses that meet the ISO 12312-2 international safety standard.
+Regular sunglasses just won't cut it.
+Alternatively, you can use an indirect viewing method, like a pinhole projector.
+It's all about being safe and smart!

-In many cultures, including India, solar eclipses hold significant cultural and religious meaning.
-In line with Ayurvedic traditions, some individuals may choose to follow dietary restrictions during the eclipse, focusing on sattvic foods (fresh, natural, and wholesome) and avoiding cooked foods, onions, garlic, and alcohol.
-Adding tulsi (holy basil) leaves to food and water is believed to boost immunity.
+In many cultures, including India, solar eclipses hold deep cultural and religious significance.
+Following Ayurvedic traditions, some people might choose to follow dietary restrictions during the eclipse, focusing on sattvic foods (fresh, natural, and wholesome) and avoiding things like cooked foods, onions, garlic, and alcohol.
+Adding tulsi (holy basil) leaves to food and water is also a common practice.

 FAQ